yangxiaokong/hello_world/README.md

 # hello_world
-this is a test of remote control
+this is a tutorial of github from w3school!